The Struggle between Interest and Boredom Used Skilfully – Thoughts on Practising part II

 Apart from projects, there are some other things I’ve been thinking about doing on the guitar:

-Practise improvising based on the music principles of the different pieces I write.
+- Practise improvising based on the musical principles of the different pieces I write.

 That’s probably enough to keep me busy.
 And that’s composing just for the guitar…